-Cudgen Connection will deliver a new university campus, aged care facilities and essential worker housing, a private hospital, medi-hotel, specialist and allied healthcare, rehab pool, gym, community hub, farmers’ markets, eateries and an amphitheatre all set in parklands.
-It will also have childcare facilities, community and public spaces and a children’s playground.
+Cudgen Connection will deliver a new university campus, essential worker housing, private and mental health hospitals, a medihotel, specialist and allied healthcare and a community hub.
+It will also have childcare facilities, community and public spaces, an amphitheater and a children’s playground.

-As a health, education and community precinct, the concept will support emerging and growth industries, attract innovation and investment and encourage lifelong opportunities for education and training.
+As a health, community, housing and education precinct, the concept will support emerging and growth industries, attract innovation and investment and encourage lifelong opportunities for education and training.
 A university campus will be located onsite.